a-b-street/abstreet/book/src/case_studies/README.md

 # Case studies

-See [the main page](https://github.com/dabreegster/abstreet/) for now.
-I'll probably organize everything here eventually.

-## Ideas to explore with A/B Street

 Note: Most of these still aren't started, because the baseline simulation in the relevant area isn't working.
 Unknown traffic signal timing, bad guesses at the amount of off-street parking, lanes tagged incorrectly in OpenStreetMap, and